Last Updated: 17th June 2021

 6. Who will have access to my data?

 Staff within BAFTA whose duties require it will have access to our database of members.
-This includes staff in the Scotland, Wales, New York and Los Angeles branches who have access to the member database in order to be able to support visiting members from other locations.
+This includes staff in the Scotland and Wales branch offices and also BAFTA North America (see “Who is responsible for my data” above for more information about BAFTA's US branches).
+These branch offices have access to the member database in order to be able to support visiting members from other locations.

 Some technical tasks, such as configuring and securing our servers, require specialist expertise.
 We use specialist UK-based contractors to provide these services.
 These contractors are carefully vetted.
 All contractors must sign non-disclosure agreements which include a requirement that they keep all BAFTA's data confidential.

-If you have voting rights then your details may also be passed on to studios or distributors as outlined below (see “Will you givel my data to anyone else?”).
+If you have voting rights then your details may also be passed on to studios or distributors as outlined below (see “Will you give my data to anyone else?”).

 We publish a publicly available register of all current members on our website here: